distanceworkshops/distanceworkshops.github.io/mrds-aug-2021.md

 ---
-title: Workshop - distance sampling when animals are missed at zero distance, January 2021
+title: Workshop - distance sampling when animals are missed at zero distance, August 2021
 layout: index

 ---

-# Online workshop: distance sampling when animals are missed at zero distance, January 2021
+# Online workshop: distance sampling when animals are missed at zero distance, August 2021

 Are you concerned about missing animals on the transect line or point?
 This is the workshop for you!